pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 **action_space**

-Defines what actions the agent is allowed to take.
+Defines what actions the agent is allowed to take

 **spaces.Discrete(n)**